uncw-library/application-inventory-express/README.md

 then, `docker-compose up -d`

-  Site at localhost:3001
+  Site at localhost:3000

   - `docker-compose down` to stop it

-To revise the app, revised the code in the ./app folder.
+To revise the app, edit the code in the ./app folder.
 Nodemon inside the container will auto-reload the app whenever you revise ./app.
 This works because the ./app folder on your local computer is volume mounted inside the container.
 Any revisions to ./app is reflected inside container.

-To revise the source data, edit the source_data.json file.
+To revise the source data, edit the "source_data.json" file.
 The app will pull the latest changes on browser refresh.
 The source_data.json gets baked into in the image, so pushing the image to production pushes the latest changes.

-Push any code changes to gitlab.